 The fundamental focus of SA8000 is to improve working conditions around the world.
-This intent has pioneered the way forward for organisations to improve and demonstrate their corporate social responsibility (CSR) in regards basic human rights in the workplace.
+This intent has pioneered the way forward for organisations to improve and demonstrate their corporate social responsibility (CSR).

 The requirements of SA8000 are detailed within the following categories:

 1. Child Labour: Ensure that child and under aged labour is not utilized